Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Method

 \subsection{Downstream Evaluations}

 \cutsubsectiondown We conduct two types of downstream evaluations, namely, image classification and image completion.
-While our primary analysis is conducted at 32 $\times$ 32 resolution, we also investigate the impact of resolution on scaling dynamics by studying 16 $\times$ 16 and 64 $\times$ 64.
+Our preliminary analysis is conducted at 32 $\times$ 32 resolution.
+We further investigate the impact of resolution on scaling dynamics by studying 16 $\times$ 16 and 64 $\times$ 64 resolution.

 \textbf{ImageNet classification.} For each pre-trained Transformer model, we perform linear probing using activations from different Transformer layers and report the best-layer linear probing accuracy~\cite{chen2020generative,caron2021emerging} among them.
 Specifically, we freeze the Transformer backbone and extract activations from each layer given the input pixel sequence.
 Given the frozen features as input, we train a linear head as a simple 1000-way classifier using Stochastic Gradient Descent (SGD) for 600 epochs with a batch size of 4,096 images.
 We perform grid search over different learning rates and report the performance as the best linear probing accuracy on a combination of learning rate and the Transformer depth where we extracted feature activations from.
-Such exhaustive search is critical to obtain a robust metric in our IsoFlops study, as the optimal linear probing learning rates vary with different Transformers.
+Such exhaustive search is critical to obtain a robust metric in our IsoFLOP study, as the optimal linear probing learning rates vary with different Transformers.